ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android/_index.md

     - Analyze performance data

 prerequisites:
-    - Recent Android device such as mobile phone or tablet
+    - Recent Android device, such as a mobile phone or tablet
     - Desktop computer capable of running Unity
     - Basic knowledge of Unity and programming concepts
     - Learning path [Get started with Unity on Android](/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android)